midnightntwrk/midnight-architecture/proposals/0009-sancus.md

 This may also be compiled to an executable with `server_requests` as its entry point, which runs the library as a CLI application.

+We may need a separate top-level WASM API?

 # Desired Result